 Most camping stoves including the ones reviewed here have a two burner setup.
 A few come with a single grate for grilling like the Coleman Road Trip and even rarer is the hybrid grill and burner setup like the Coleman Perfect Flow.

 The Coleman Road Trip is an excellent option with the option to add burners to swap out with the grill grate.
 It even has the option to add a griddle, great for breakfast.
-If you don’t plan on anything elaborate and just want two burners then you have many options.
-I would recommend a stove that is versatile that gives you the ability to grill or cook.

 Any propane stove can be lit with a match or lighter but this can be a bit dangerous.
 Care must be taken to not let the gas run too long before ignition to avoid a burst of flames.
 Your best option is to purchase a stove with a piezo electric ignition system.